TL;DR

 [Your name]

-In your following email, let your users know all the steps you need them to take and ensure you’ll always help them through the onboarding process.
-This email should focus on your offering guidance.
+In your follow-up, let your users know all the steps you need them to take and ensure you’ll always help them through the onboarding process.
+This email should focus on offering help and support.

 Don’t hesitate to add the template to your list: